nickjourjine/cheap-ultrasonic-speaker/README.md

 into the Terminal.

 4. I suggest playing around with these while recording the speaker output using an ultrasonic microphone.
 You might consider setting the microphone at a distance from the speaker that matches the distance from the microphone to the vocalizing animal at the time of the recording.
 This will allow you to (approximately) match the loudness of the call to the loudness of the vocalizing animal.
 To change loudness, change the gain on the amplifier by turning the screw marked "VOL", but note that this screw is **EXTREMELY** sensitive.
 Be careful not to blow out your speaker.
-Here's an example of what a testing setup with microphone might look like:
+Here's an example of what a testing setup with microphone might look like (note that this is not an ideal setup: if you can, recreate it in a sound attenuating chamber to reduce background ambient noise):

 ![playback test with mic](images/speaker_with_ultrasonic_mic.jpg)